 The 12mil polyethylene material is a translucent milky-white color allowing ambient light through so that the interior of your wall tent is not too dark.
 This material is the best choice for those looking for all the benefits of a Rain Fly and setting up their canvas tent from a few days at a time to a handful of weeks per year.

-The 15oz vinyl coated rip stop nylon is opaque and does not allow much light through, but offers a heavy duty most durable and UV resistant option for those who have their canvas tent set up from a few months at a time to continually year-round.
+The 14oz vinyl coated rip stop nylon is opaque and does not allow much light through, but offers a heavy duty most durable and UV resistant option for those who have their canvas tent set up from a few months at a time to continually year-round.
 Our Standard Vinyl fly is TAN (as shown in the pictures).

 Rain Flies can also be made from the same 10.10oz Sunforger army duck canvas that your Davis Tent is made from and perform exactly the same as your tent would in the elements.
 This means it will not shed snow as readily as a poly or vinyl fly.
-A canvas rainfly would be the best choice for someone who wants the esthetics of canvas but also wants to protect their tent from sparks and UV damage, to retain the natural look of canvas and understands that UV damage to the canvas Rain Fly will occur quicker than it would to the poly or vinyl materials.
+A canvas rainfly would be the best choice for someone who wants to retain the natural look of canvas and understands that UV damage to a canvas Rain Fly will occur quicker than it would to the poly or vinyl materials.

 Davis Tent defines a wall tent Awning as a roof only structure that covers the open area to the front or back of your canvas tent.
 An Awning does not have a front or sides, and is intended to provide aerial coverage from the elements to create a lounging area, outdoor cooking area, or external gear storage.
-An Awning can be made as a part of your Rain Fly from the same material (Rain Fly with Awning), as a separate/detached piece (made from any material), or we can sew a permanent Awning to your canvas tent out of canvas only.
+An Awning can be made as a part of your Rain Fly from the same material (Rain Fly with Awning) or a separate/detached piece (made from any material).
 A wall tent Awning that is separate/detached does not need a Rain Fly to be set up.